Co-design research Two: Accessibility Barriers and Regulatory Approaches for Digital Technologies

 The co-research activities were both synchronous and asynchronous online activities.
 The process was divided into three online sessions over six weeks:

-The approach of a 1-2-4-All format is to start activities with small groups and increase the group size gradually until everyone is together, building out thinking and ideas as the group grows.
-For this co-design we start by asking co-researchers to think about the three questions individually and document their thoughts on Canvas.
-We then met synchronously on Zoom and in Zoom breakout rooms for co-researchers to share their thoughts in pairs, groups of four and finally all together in one group.
-During the synchronous sessions facilitators took notes to capture new information and evolving ideas.
+The approach of a 1-2-4-All format was to start activities with small groups and increase the group size gradually until everyone was together, building out thinking and ideas as the group grew.
+For this co-design, we asked co-researchers to individually think about the three discussion questions individually and document their thoughts on Canvas.
+We then met synchronously on Zoom and in Zoom breakout rooms for co-researchers to share their thoughts in pairs, groups of four, and finally, all together in a group of approximately 16 co-researchers.
+During the synchronous sessions, facilitators took notes to capture added information and evolving ideas.

 Analysis and review